Dipti-A/Dipti-A/README.md

 - 👋 Hi, I’m Dipti Aswal
 - 👀 I’m interested in Machine Learning, AI
 - 🌱 I’m currently learning Deep Generative Modelling and Streamlit for fast web app creation for data science projects
-- 📫 How to reach me dipsaswal@gmail.com
+- 📫 Reach me at dipsaswal@gmail.com

 <!---
 Dipti-A/Dipti-A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.